hashicorp/consul/plugin/rewrite/README.md

 Note that the above syntax is strict.
 For response rewrites only `name` rules are allowed to match the question section, and only by match type `regex`.
 The answer rewrite must be after the name, as ordered in the syntax example.
-There must only be two lines (a `name` follwed by an `answer`) in the brackets, additional rules are not supported.
+There must only be two lines (a `name` followed by an `answer`) in the brackets, additional rules are not supported.

 An alternate syntax for the rewrite of DNS request and response is as